 HAPPY THANKSGIVING, EVERYONE!

-The vegetables for this bountiful distribution have been compiled into 3 BOXES, so please make sure that you take 1 large (1 bushel) box, 1 medium (1 1/9-bushel) box, and 1 small (1/2 bushel) box or you will be missing parts of your share.
-We will also may have 2 Brinery sauerkraut jars on the side at some sites, and others will have them in your box, so check for that.
+The vegetables for this bountiful distribution have been compiled into 2 one-bushel BOXES, so please make sure that you take 2 boxes (both look the same, but one will have greens on the top and the other will be full of squash.
+We will also have 2 Brinery sauerkraut jars on the side at some sites, and others will have them in your box, so check for that.
 You may want to bring your own containers or bags, if you don’t want to haul these boxes home.
-You can also return them at anytime to the Farm, the Washtenaw Food Hub, or the Ann Arbor Farmers Market throughout the rest of 2021.
+You can also return them at anytime to the Farm, the Washtenaw Food Hub, or the Ann Arbor Farmers Market throughout the rest of 2022.
 Most of the following items can be stored for long-term (especially the root vegetables) or preserved very simply, so please note storage or simple cooking tips listed below, or on our website. **Also, if you’re having trouble identifying any unfamiliar produce, please look for “Veggie ID” on our website under CSA INFO or RECIPES tabs.

 Thank you for buying locally and seasonally.
-We are proud to share this collaborative Thanksgiving offering with thanks to our friends’ additions from the Brinery, Goetz Family Farm, and Second Spring Farm.
+We are proud to share this collaborative Thanksgiving offering with thanks to our friends’ additions from the Brinery and Second Spring Farm.
 We wish you a safe, healthy, and enjoyable Thanksgiving!

 WHAT’S PART OF YOUR SHARE?

 “Second Spring Farm’s” BEETS (Red Ace): round, smooth, deep red roots with sweet flavor.
-Thanks to Reid (former 2003 Tantre intern and farmer) for providing this organic produce from “Second Spring Farm” in Traverse City,: http://www.secondspringfarm.net/
+Thanks to Reid (former 2003 Tantre intern and farmer) for providing this organic produce from “Second Spring Farm” near Traverse City. http://www.secondspringfarm.net/

 -How to use: roots good in juices, soups, stews, roasted, boiled, steamed, excellent grated raw into salads or baked goods.